Donald Trump Says Republicans Need To Release Their Own Impeachment Transcripts To Counter ‘Propaganda’

 During his remarks, Schiff deliberately misinterpreted the Ukraine call transcript, in order to “parody” the president, he says.

-Congressional Republicans have followed the president’s lead, attacking House Democrats, and alleging that impeachment is yet another attempt to remove the president.
+Congressional Republicans have followed the president’s lead, attacking House Democrats and alleging that impeachment is yet another attempt to remove the president.

 According to reports, the GOP is currently putting together a game plan to disrupt the process of impeachment, attack witnesses, and discredit the White House whistleblower.